 With increasing urbanization and rising levels of municipal solid wastes generation, there is an urgent need to evolve scientific approaches for the management of municipal solid wastes.
 The Board is advocating the concept of segregation of wastes at source, reduction, recycle and reuse of waste.
-The Board has issued NOC to 104 Municipalities and one Corporation for composting of municipal solid waste and setting up waste processing facility.
+The Board has issued NOC to 109 Municipalities and one Corporation for composting of municipal solid waste and setting up waste processing facility.
 NOCs issued for 63 Municipalities have been converted as authorization.
-In order to develop one municipality or one special village panchayat in each district as a model town in municipal solid waste management, a seed money of Rs.2 lakhs to one municipality or Rs.1 lakh to one special village panchayat in each district has been given by the Board through District Collectors.
-Also Rs.5 lakhs each have been given to Dharapuram, Coonoor & Namakkal Municipalities for implementing and carrying out municipal solid waste management and to make it a model municipality.
-In the year 2007-2008 Board has granted a total sum of Rs one crore for 8 Municipalities for implementation of solid waste management.
+In the year 2007-2008 Board has granted a total sum of Rupees one crore for 8 Municipalities for implementation of solid waste management.
 A monitoring team headed by an Environmental Engineer has been formed to assess the present status of implementation of Municipal Solid Waste Rules, 2000.
 The team will furnish a report on the present status along with its recommendations.